 At the time of writing this, it’s well and truly awards season what with The Baftas, The Oscars, The Brits, The Soaps Awards, The Mildreds…

 ‘Screech…come to a grinding halt!’
 The Mildreds?
-What the heck are The Mildreds?
-I’ll come to that shortly, but for now I want to delve into the wonderful world of blogging awards and how they can gain you lots of followers as well as lose you valuable writing time.
+What the heck is The Mildreds?
+I’ll come to that shortly, but for now, I want to delve into the wonderful world of blogging awards and how they can gain you lots of followers as well as lose you valuable writing time.